svschmitt/ECcomm/README.md

 To run the program, supply as an argument the serial device for the Arduino.
 For example, ./ECcomm /dev/ttyACM0

 Operating instructions are supplied in the program.
 One useful feature is E&C commands mapped to keystrokes.
-These are contained in the files ~/.ECcomm and ECcomm.cfg in the present working directory.
+These are contained in the files .ECcomm in the user's home directory and ECcomm.cfg in the present working directory.
 A sample ECcomm.cfg file is supplied.

 Better documentation is on the to-do list.